Venus BUSD (vBUSD) Price Tops $0.0221 on Exchanges

-Venus BUSD (vBUSD) traded 0% lower against the dollar during the one day period ending at 20:00 PM Eastern on May 18th.
-One Venus BUSD token can currently be purchased for approximately $0.0221 or 0.00000082 BTC on cryptocurrency exchanges.
-Venus BUSD has a total market cap of $59.51 million and $1.30 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
-Over the last week, Venus BUSD has traded 0% higher against the dollar.
+Venus BUSD (vBUSD) traded up 0% against the U.S. dollar during the 24-hour period ending at 13:00 PM ET on May 19th.
+Venus BUSD has a market capitalization of $59.53 million and approximately $7.60 million worth of Venus BUSD was traded on exchanges in the last day.
+One Venus BUSD token can currently be bought for about $0.0221 or 0.00000082 BTC on popular exchanges.
+During the last seven days, Venus BUSD has traded up 0.1% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.